UoA-eResearch/project-centre/Readme.md

     # we use the 'dev' profile for development
     mvn  spring-boot:run  -Dspring.profiles.active="dev"

+### Run tests

+#### Integration tests

+    mvn -Dintegration-tests.skip=false clean integration-test

 ### Authentication design

 TODO: details

+### Schema notes

+#### Identity

+Every Person can be associated with one or multiple Identities.
+Identities are usually per service.
+The internal *project-centre* user of a Person is also modeled as Identity.

+#### Division

+Compared to v1 of the project database, we removed the institutionId, departmentId & divisionId fields from the Person object and replaced it with a 'affiliation' map which contains the id of the division as key and the id of the role as value.
+Every Division contains its direct parent, it's top-level Division (for example a faculty), and its institutionId ( modeled using advice from: http://novyden.blogspot.co.nz/2008/01/managing-hierarchical-data-tree-in.html )

 ### Init with seed data